bingeboy/n-get/README.md

 # n-get

-A modern Node.js-powered wget-like CLI tool for downloading files from the web using streams.
+A wget-like CLI tool for downloading files from the web using streams.

 ## Features